System Architecture

 - exposing interfaces to external modules

-This is important for Keero Bot because the project needs one stable hardware center that can survive across multiple enclosure, dock, and mobility concepts.
+This matters because Keero needs one stable center that can survive across multiple enclosure, dock, and mobility concepts.

 2. Interaction Layer